 Thyroid storm is a life-threatening health condition that is associated with untreated or undertreated hyperthyroidism.
 During thyroid storm, an individual’s heart rate, blood pressure, and body temperature can soar to dangerously high levels.
 Without prompt, aggressive treatment, thyroid storm is often fatal.

 Thyroid storm is rare.
-Only one to two percent of people with hyperthyroidism will develop thyroid storm.
-It develops in people who have hyperthyroidism but are not receiving appropriate treatment.
+It develops in people who have hyperthyroidism but aren’t receiving appropriate treatment.
 This condition is marked by the extreme overproduction of the two hormones produced by the thyroid gland.
 Not all people with hyperthyroidism will develop thyroid storm.
-According to the National Library of Medicine, the most common causes of this condition include:
+Causes of this condition include:

 - severe undertreated hyperthyroidism